Microsoft Word: Templates

-Several later versions of Word include the ability for users to create their formatting templates, allowing them to define a file in which: the title, heading, paragraph, and other element designs differ from the standard Word templates.
+Several later versions of Word include the ability for users to create their own formatting templates, allowing them to define a file in which: the title, heading, paragraph, and other element designs differ from the standard Word templates.
 Users can find how to do this under the Help section located near the top right corner (Word 2013 on Windows 8).

 For example, Normal.dotm is the master template from which all Word documents are created.
 It determines the margin defaults as well as the layout of the text and font defaults.
 Although Normal.dotm is already set with certain defaults, the user can change it to new defaults.
 This will change other documents which were created using the template.
 It was previously Normal.dot.

 Image formats

 Word can import and display images in common bitmap formats such as JPG and GIF.
 It can also be used to create and display simple line art.
 Microsoft Word added support for the common SVG vector image format in 2017 for Office 365 ProPlus subscribers and this functionality was also included in the Office 2019 release.